Point-in-Time Counts of Homelessness

 - identify populations that are over-represented among people experiencing homelessness

-Supports to conduct a PiT Count
+Supports to conduct a full PiT Count (enumeration and survey)

 Findings from previous PiT Counts